cloudera/hue/docs/gethue/content/en/posts/2014-07-17-rbtools-example-how-do-easily-do-code-reviews-with-review-board.md

     rbt post -u -r <Review-board-id> HEAD~1..HEAD

-* Again, goto the review link and varify details & press publish.
+Again, go to the review link and varify details & press publish.

 # Ship It